glycojones/privateer/README.md

 This web server allows for online validation of carbohydrate-containing macromolecular structures in PDB or mmCIF format.
 All processing happens clientside using C++ compiled to WebAssembly using emscripten.

+## **Frontend Development Instructions** ##
+To just work on the front end of the Privateer web app do the following:
+- Clone this repository
+- `cd webapp`
+- `npm i`
+- `npm run dev`

+Before ANY commit to this repository the following code must be run:
+`npm run prettier`

 ## **Compilation instructions**

 **Requirements**